+三里屯: Sānlǐtún

-三里屯: Sanlitun, this district is full of bars and clubs.
+This district is full of bars and clubs.
 Some tried and tested include:

-- Kokomo bar with roof terrace this gets seriously popular in the warmer months and for good reason.
+Kokomo bar with roof terrace-this gets seriously popular in the warmer months and for good reason.
 It's a great place to enjoy a relaxed drink on a warm evening, and there's even occasional live music.
-Located in TongLi Studios. - Blu bar just a few floors below Kokomo, this is a popular choice for moving on, as things tend to really get going a little later on at around 12 or 1 am.
-Drum and bass, house and minimal tech music provide what could be a welcome break from the cheese that can otherwise seem overly prevalent... - Smugglers- located, just off the main bar street, (next to the fish & chip shop!).
-A small, pub type venue which does amazingly cheap drinks.
-A great place to start the night off! - Q bar located on the top floor of the Eastern Inn Hotel towards the south end of Sanlitun Nanlu, this is another bar with a good rooftop terrace and 2 for 1 martinis on a Wednesday. - Mix and Vics these two clubs are located opposite each other and are rumoured to maintain a fierce rivalry.
+Located in TongLi Studios.

+Blu bar: just a few floors below Kokomo, this is a popular choice for moving on, as things tend to really get going a little later on at around 12 or 1.
+Drum and bass, house and minimal tech music provide what could be a welcome break from the cheese that can otherwise seem overly prevalent...

+Smugglers: located just off the main bar street, next to the fish & chip shop.
+A small, pubtype venue that does amazingly cheap drinks.
+A great place to start the night off!

+Q bar: located on the top floor of the Eastern Inn Hotel towards the south end of Sanlitun Nanlu, this is another bar with a good rooftop terrace and 2-for-1 martinis on a Wednesday.

+Mix and Vics: these two clubs are located opposite each other and are rumoured to maintain a fierce rivalry.
 Vics is the more Western of the two, generally reckoned to be a good place for a dance; Mix is frequented by more local Chinese, and also has more authentically ineffective air conditioning.
-They are situated near the Worker's Stadium, and get a mention in the Lonely Planet so have a look for them there. - Migas- located in Nali patios, Migas is a more sophisticated destination compared to a lot of the other bars in Sanlitun, this place is complete with its own roof terrace (with podsbut you do have to pay for these), which is great in the summer.
+They are situated near the Worker's Stadium and get a mention in the Lonely Planet, so have a look for them.

+Migas: located in Nali patios, Migas is a more sophisticated destination compared to a lot of the other bars in Sanlitun, this place is complete with its own roof terrace (with pods-but you do have to pay for these), which is great in the summer.
 But beware that drinks don't come cheap, so if it's somewhere to chill out with a cocktail, then this is the place to come.

-后海: Houhai district is a great place for a wander and has multiple bars lined up along its two lakes.
-These all offer pretty much the same thing (some with the additional benefit of Live Music, ahem... which you may want to steer clear of).
-Prices listed on the menus can be rather expensive, but promoters outside will often offer some sort of deal, and they can also often be bartered down - the lowest we saw was Y10 for a beer and Y15 for a cocktail, but settle for whatever you're happy to pay.
-Try the small and grimy Huxley's for 12 shots for 100 元.

-Other:
+Other

-秀吧 Xiu bar - beautifully decorated with soft lights and an outdoor roof terrace with water features (less tacky than it sounds), this stylish spot is located on the sixth floor of the Park Hyatt hotel.
-Drinks aren't cheap, but Thursday is ladies night with vodka mixers free at the bar from 10pm to 1am.
-Live music adds to the atmosphere though can be of variable quality, and there is also a small dance floor.
+秀吧 Xiu bar: beautifully decorated, with soft lights and an outdoor roof terrace with water features (less tacky than it sounds), this stylish spot is located on the sixth floor of the Park Hyatt hotel.
+Drinks aren't cheap, but Thursday is ladies' night with vodka mixers free at the bar from 10pm to 1am.
+Live music adds to the atmosphere, though it can be of variable quality, and there is also a small dance floor.
 The queue can be nightmarish, so arriving pre-11pm is advisable.